guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 - thee required dependencies (e.g. libraries, utilities, configuration files)
 - the necessary runtime environment to run the application

+An <span style="color: #d65d0e">image</span> <strong style="color: #b16286">is a package or a template</strong>, just like a VM template that you might have worked with in the virtualization world. <strong style="color: #b16286">It is used to create one or more containers.</strong>

+<span style="color: #d65d0e">Containers</span> <strong style="color: #b16286">are running instances of images</strong> that are isolated and have their own environments and set of processes.
+It's a way of packaging all of the configuration and dependencies to run a program into a small bundle of code that can be run on any machine or operating system.

+>[!note]
+>The container image doesn't have the OS Kernel, it has a slim version of all OS utilities that's needed to run the container.

+Container run on container runtimes, which work with the operating system to allocate hardware and copy files and directories.
+The container engine virtualizes the operating system and are responsible for running containers.

+Unlike virtual machines, containers are not meant to host an operating system.
+Containers are meant to run a specific task or process, such as to host an instance of a web server or application server or a database.

+Containers do not emulate any hardware and do not need do "boot up", do not require operating system installation.
+It can run only one app at the time (by design), can can interact with their hosts.

 >[!info]
 >Containers solve the problem of making software portable so that applications can run on multiple platforms.
 This is possible because <strong>containers are platform-independent</strong> and can run on the cloud, desktop, and on-premises, and <strong>they are operating system-independent</strong>, which means they can run on Windows, Linux or Mac Os.

-The container engine virtualizes the operating system and are responsible for running containers.

-Unlike virtual machines, containers are not meant to host an operating system.
-Containers are meant to run a specific task or process, such as to host an instance of a web server or application server or a database.

 The container gives the ability to run more applications and more workloads on the infrastructure.
 The notion of containers is to take care of all drawbacks that has been hampering the applications landscape.